rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

-You can find the installation files while logged in to either the [Cloud Office control panel](https://cp.rackspace.com) or into the [MyRackspace Portal](https://my.rackspace.com), depending on how you normally log in.
+You can find the installation files while logged in to either the [Cloud Office control panel](https://cp.rackspace.com) or into the [MyRackspace Portal](https://login.rackspace.com), depending on how you normally log in.

 Administrators who log in to the MyRackspace Portal as the primary contact can follow these steps:

-1. Click the **Products** tab and select **Cloud Office** from the menu.
+1. In the top navigation bar, click **Select a Product > Dedicated Hosting**.
+2. Click **Products > Cloud Office**.
-2. Click on your domain.
+3. Click on your domain.
 The Directory Sync installers are located in the right column.

 Administrators who log in to the Cloud Office control panel with Super Admin permission can follow these steps: